mikaelgramont/drawmeakicker/README.md

 Run the `bihi_kickers.sql` file through MySQL to create the necessary table (you'll need this for saving and loading kickers, but the rest of the app is all client-side, so you'll be mostly fine without it).

+Make sure the `cache` folder can be written to by the http server.

 ## Building
 The client-side app is built on Polymer, which makes heavy use of custom elements, which all live in separate files (prefixed with bihi-).
 In order to avoid slowing things down on HTTP/1.1 connections, we can use [vulcanizer](https://github.com/polymer/vulcanize) to concatenate them all into one.